 Sometimes invoices are paid late because of simple admin issues, such as the client querying a detail on the invoice.
 Make sure you respond to customer invoice queries promptly so you can iron out any issues before payment is due.

 Once payment is overdue, start sending payment reminders requesting that the invoice be paid immediately.
 Keep the tone of your reminders calm and professional.
-Try these free payment reminder email templates
+Try these free payment reminder email templates for best results.

 Once payment is due, you are legally within your right to charge your client late fees.